 For example, Fausto Coppi was contracted with Bianchi, yet the frame he rode was actually a Masi.
 Eddy Merckx’s World Championship Faema bike was also born from the hands of Masi.
 Tom Simpson and the former world hour record holder Ferdinand Bracke both rode Masis which were labeled Peugeots.
 These superstars of cycling trekked to the Vigorelli in search of The Tailor, who crafted the “mystique of Masi” one relationship — and often one purpose — at a time.

-Early Masi models were named “Speciale Corsa” and Charlie Cycles 54 has a pristine and extremely rare example of one from 1954.
+Early Masi models were named “Speciale Corsa” and SDBicycleGarage has a pristine and extremely rare example of a pista model from 1946.
 Following the Speciale Corsa, all Masis from the 1950s and 1960s were named “Special.”
 Frames of this era were constructed with either Reynolds 531 tubing or Columbus double butted steel with French and Swiss lugs.

 Until the early 1960s, all Masis were hand made by Faliero himself.
 Masi frames of that era are the most collectible.
 Frame design and tightly controlled geometries were details Masi paid particular attention to.
 He built frames based on the anticipated road conditions a rider would likely encounter in a race.

 When Masi built a frame for someone riding on the cobbled roads of Europe he designed it with longer fork rake angles and wheelbase for added stability and tracking.
 Accordingly, Masi framesets made for the U.S. market were not necessarily the same as those produced for the likes of Merckx or other European racers.
 They instead featured build characteristics tuned for the often better paved and less demanding roads of the U.S. countryside.